nvim-neo-tree/neo-tree.nvim/README.md

 ### Easy to maintain and enhance

-This plugin will be designed from the begining to be asynchronous and have an architecture that can handle all of the features you would want of a mature tree plugin.
-Modules will be as small, decoupled, and generic as possible.
-We will prefer functional over OOP.
-These choices should make it easier to keep adding features without adding complexity.
+This plugin is designed from the start to eventually have all the features that any one can want from a mature tree plugin.
+This is not a "lite" or "simple" plugin, although that does not mean it's not fast and efficient.
+It should mean that it will be easier to continually add new features, and hopefully new contributors will find it easy to work with.

 One big difference between this plugin and the ones that came before it, which is also what finally pushed me over the edge into making a new plugin, is that